SEND Information Report

 |3.
 How will parents/carers be informed about a CYP’s progress at ACE and how will his/her progress be measured?|

 All students at ACE are part of a weekly monitoring and tracking system (ACE Keys skills for Success) which records their behaviour and learning against weekly agreed targets.
 All staff contribute to this tracking and students are always involved in their own personal target setting and target reviews.
-Parents are kept fully informed by either weekly reports sent home or via a pastoral phone call by the coach.
+Parents are kept fully informed by weekly reports sent home.

 In addition, half termly reports are sent out for all students to home (and if appropriate school) and any providers that a student is working with, also feed reports into this process.
 As a centre we work hard to gain the support and engagement of parent / carers and will always contact promptly to share both success and any concerns on an ongoing basis.